HungChien/face-ai-project/docs/face_detection_algorithms.md

 ## 6. Practical Plan

-The immediate Week 3 path is:
+The immediate detector training path is:

 1. Prepare WIDER FACE in Pascal VOC XML format.
 2. Verify dataset paths and annotation files.
 3. Train RetinaNet R50-FPN with MMDetection.
 4. Evaluate validation mAP.
 5. Visualize detections on test images.
-6. Compare the trained detector with the Phase 1 GroundingDINO face-prompt result.
+6. Compare the trained detector with the GroundingDINO face-prompt result.